Gear I Use: My elk hunting gear list

 Bottle/Bladder: Customized KUIU Platypus Hoser 3L Bladder + 3L fill bag

 Super light, 6L of capacity for ridge camping, easy to use.
-Customized for filtration w/ Sawyer
+Customized with quick detach points for filtration w/ Sawyer without removing bag from backpack

 Nalgene bottles only for for super cold (<20 degrees) winter trips